saganatt/MEiN-project/tasks-2022.md

 ### 2024-2025
 1. WP 1.6: Develop software infrastructure for ML inference on ALICE Grid infrastructure for LHC Run 3
 2. WP 1.7: Maintenance of the developed O2 ML PID inference infrastructure
-3. WP 2.8: Quantitative comparison of the LHC Run 3 correlation results results with Monte Carlo model calculations
+3. WP 2.8: Quantitative comparison of the LHC Run 3 correlation results with Monte Carlo model calculations

 ## Tasks scheduled in the ministry grant request